Children and youth

 - Their job is to be a child

-- They are tremendously loved
+- They are loved

 - The adults in their lives are working towards solutions

-Some helpful resources for these conversations are:
+Additional helpful resources for these conversations:

 Be careful about which details you share about the event that caused the trauma.
 It is more important to talk about what is happening in the present.